Let’s break down what ChatGPT 4 and Content AI can do, can’t do, and will do. This guide walks you through complete AI content management.

 I think Google will move towards that.
 Whether those emotional elements in the text experience uniqueness in the content that’s not found anywhere else.
 And, that is what I feel will be needed to make sure that your content ranks higher, and that your customers can connect better with you.

 If you want to connect deeply nowadays with customers, AI is not going to give it to you.
-AI tools are going to give you generic topics that might sound good, but not good enough for your target audience to
+AI tools are going to give you generic topics that might sound good, but not good enough for your target audience to relate to.
+Your target audience is full of customers that have emotions.
+You need to connect with them through emotions as well.”

 –Eduardo Cifre Sanchez, SEO & SEM Freelance Consultant at DIGITADU